MicaellyUchoa/MicaellyUchoa/README.md

 - Angular
 - React
 - React-native
-- others technologies that make my eyes sparkle
+- Others technologies that make my eyes sparkle

 Would you like to find me?